🏆 BUY ANY 5 ITEMS — GET 1 FREE · No code needed

 Final opinion

-Moreover, the more protein and the less sugar in the composition of the protein bar, the more questions you should have to the list of dozens of synthetic components in its composition.
-Even if, in terms of calories and protein content, fat and carbohydrates, everything looks “normal”, it is worth resorting to such products in case of the most extreme need.
+Moreover, the more protein and the less sugar in the composition of the protein bar, the more questions you should have about the long list of synthetic components in it.
+Even if, in terms of calories, protein, fat and carbohydrates, everything looks normal, it is best to treat protein bars as a convenient back-up rather than a daily habit, and to lean on whole foods and plain protein powder whenever you can.